intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/tf2/yolov3/README.md

         cat, 0.9573073983192444, [0.00200248 0.3109339  0.5238986  0.66431004]
         cat, 0.9199740290641785, [0.47669527 0.25620055 0.9729855  0.68201375]
 ```
-You can also find new generated images stored in output path, and the objects in the images are with a box around them [labeled "name"]
+You can also find new generated images stored in output path, and the objects in the images are with a box around them [labeled "name"]:

 ![Pic1](./data/output.jpg)